 Sport and the arts

-Visual arts, music, design and performing arts are all taught as part of the curriculum, there’s a school annual production, and a wide choice of after-school activities and clubs fostering talent in drama, dance, art and crafts, design and music.
+Visual arts, music, design, and performing arts are all taught as part of the curriculum, there’s an annual school production, and there's a wide choice of after-school activities and clubs fostering talent in drama, dance, art and crafts, design, and music.
 Once again, students are encouraged to develop their competitive streak at events such as Battle of the Bands.

 Beyond the classroom

 KIS runs a residential trips programme which takes students in Grades 3 and upwards on field trips to Pranburi, Kanchanaburi, Chiang Mai, Khao Yai, and Phuket; Grade 10 and upwards go further afield, beyond Thailand.
 The school also encourages students to broaden their horizons with a programme of extra-curricular activities that ranges from sport and technology to the Model United Nations and journalism.

 In the IBDP, the 2016 cohort celebrated an average score of 34, which is higher than the global average of 30.
 There was a 100% pass rate.
 The school has a strong track record of students studying at university after graduation, with most accepting a place in either the UK or the US.
 A significant number of KIS students have scholarships to universities worldwide.